1508/uitest-boilerplate/README.md

 See more config options http://codecept.io/commands/

+### Teamcity
+The setup is prepared with a special run setup for when running on Teamcity.
+The only difference is that the reporting is not done to screenoutput, but in a teamcity compatible xml format.

+To run the tests for teamcity, execute `npm run test-teamcity`

 ### How do I see what the test actually does?

 Normally the tests are run against a headless browser, but you can turn on a visual browser by editing the codeceptjs.json file.